 Convinced, I’m now getting up a little earlier in the morning to squeeze some meditation back into my life.

 Stress Management, a Special Health Report from Harvard Medical School, provides in-depth information on identifying your stress warning signs and learning how to manage stress.
 To order this report—or one of Harvard Medical School’s other special health reports and newsletters—visit health.harvard.edu/special_health_reports.
-There you’ll find summaries, free excerpts, and the tables of contents from all our Special Health Reports, as well as free health news articles and blogs from the doctors and editors at Harvard Health Publications.
+There you’ll find summaries, free excerpts, and the tables of contents from all our Special Health Reports, as well as free health news articles and blogs from the doctors and editors at Harvard Health Publishing.